Find all complex zeros of each polynomial function. Give exact values. List multiple zeros as necessary.* ƒ(x)=x4-8x3+29x2-66x+72

 Synthetic Division

-Synthetic division is a streamlined method for dividing a polynomial by a binomial of the form (x - c).
-It efficiently tests whether a candidate root is an actual zero by checking if the remainder is zero.
-It also produces the quotient polynomial for further factorization.
+Synthetic division is a shortcut method for dividing a polynomial by a linear factor of the form (x - c).
+It simplifies the process of evaluating whether a candidate root is an actual zero by checking if the remainder is zero, and it produces the quotient polynomial for further factorization.

 Recommended video: